I'm not exactly sure where to start. Should I just warn you?

 --the previous mention of young Master Bieber was just to make sure these lists hadn't already put you to sleep--

 For the past few years I have found myself listening to more and more trip hop.
 I love Cinéphile, Zero 7, Portishead, Everything but the Girl, and the like.
 Total thumbs-up for The xx!
 I'd say overall I'm drawn to indie, as broad as that spectrum is.
-My most recent purchase was Arcade Fire's 'Reflektor'.
-It's a new discovery but I'm thinking I love this band already.
+My most recent purchase was Metronomy's 'Love Letters'.
+It's a new discovery but I'm already totally in love with this band already.

 See what I mean?